 It’s a wonderful resource but has some errors of towns recorded in the wrong departments.

 Names that begin with A-H, start on page 105 for the dictionary of Names.
 The first part of the tome is filled with information concerning the trials, members of counsels, judges and more, but it’s all in French.

 Names that begin with I-Z, starts on page 11.
 This tome also contains supplementals of the executed, divided by several different filters.
 They do not appear in the original dictionary.

-It’s time consuming but typing the data of the charge of crimes (old fr: comme) leveled against the accused into an online translator to get a sense of the meaning.
+It’s time consuming but typing the data of the charge of crimes leveled against the accused into an online translator to get a good idea of the meaning.

 Browse through the Rathelot Collection of those who were brought before the French Revolutionary Tribunal in Paris and executed between March 1793 – September 1794.